YowFung/intro/README.md

 # intro

-An application wizard package.

-With this package, you can implement a step-by-step guide to help you demonstrate your software or introduce your product.
+A step-by-step wizard, which can help you to introduce your product or to demonstrate the usage of your application.

 ## Features